farmera/sare_grant/study_results_drones.md

 In __Figure 7__ a CIR composite, NDVI and GNDVI from a section taken later in the season on July 28, 2017.
 The mean 'soil-corrected' index value for these was __0.83__ for NDVI and __0.73__ for GNDVI.
-Given the obvious visual difference of these two images, that the values are basically equivalent (after accounting for the scale difference) is of interest.
+Given the obvious visual difference of these two images, that the values are basically the same (after accounting for the scale difference) was of interest.

 #### A Digression on Regression Analysis